erobic/springit/README.md

 The following topics are covered in this project:

 **1. RESTful API:**

- 1. Jackson: Field level configuration, Handling date/time
+ *a.
+Jackson:* Field level configuration, Handling date/time

- 2. AOP based exception handling
+ *b.
+AOP:* For exception handling, security

 **2. Transaction Management:** Rollback on exception